Pat Doyle (golfer)

-Patrick Joseph Doyle (10 March 1889 – 29 March 1971) was an Irish professional golfer who played during the early 20th century.
+Patrick Joseph Doyle (10 March 1889 – 29 March 1971) was an Irish-born professional golfer who played primarily in the United States.
 Doyle finished in tenth place in the 1913 U.S. Open.

+Early life

+Patrick Doyle was born in Kindlestown Upper, County Wicklow, Ireland, outside of Dublin.

+Professional career

+Early in his career, Doyle worked at several golf clubs in Ireland.
+Doyle came to the United States in 1908.
+He would occasionally return to Ireland and finished second at the 1912 Irish PGA Championship.
+However, he primarily played in the United States.
+At the 1913 U.S. Open, Doyle finished in tenth place, carding rounds of 78-80-73-80=311.
+He won $30 as his share of the purse.
+However, Doyle ultimately became a naturalized American citizen in 1914.

+Doyle worked at various golf clubs including Myopia Hunt Club in South Hamilton, Massachusetts.
+He also worked at a number of clubs in the tri-state area including South Shore Field Club, Deal Golf & Country Club, Elmsford Country Club, and Linwood Country Club.
+Doyle won one event on the PGA Tour, the 1918 Jacksonville Open.
+That year he also won the Philadelphia Open Championship, sharing the title with Englishman Arthur Reid.

 Doyle was a frequent competitor in the PGA Championship.
 He posted particularly good results in the 1926 and 1928 PGA Championships.
 In the 1926 tournament, he lost to Walter Hagen by the score of 6 and 5 in the quarter-finals.

-Early life

-Patrick Doyle was born in Kindlestown Upper, County Wicklow, Ireland, outside of Dublin.
-He worked at several golf clubs in Ireland and finished second at the 1912 Irish PGA Championship.

-Golf career

-Doyle came to the United States in 1908, became a naturalized citizen in 1914, and worked at various golf clubs including the Myopia Hunt Club (South Hamilton, Massachusetts), South Shore Field Club (Long Island, New York), Deal Golf & Country Club (Deal, New Jersey), Elmsford (New York), and Linwood Country Club (Linwood, New Jersey).
-He won one event on what is now the PGA Tour, the 1918 Philadelphia Open Championship (co-champion with Arthur Reid).

-1913 U.S. Open

-The 1913 U.S. Open was held 18–20 September at The Country Club in Brookline, Massachusetts, a suburb southwest of Boston.
-Amateur Francis Ouimet, age 20, won his only U.S. Open title in an 18-hole playoff, five strokes ahead of Britons Harry Vardon and Ted Ray.
-Doyle finished in tenth place, carding rounds of 78-80-73-80=311.
-He won $30 as his share of the purse.